msouppe/CMPE257_Mobile_Networks/popper_workshop/paper.md

   affiliation: UC Santa Cruz
   email: veenstra@ucsc.edu
 abstract: |
-  In the mobile and wireless network domain there are a lot of simulations and domain tools that are required to be produce results for an experiment.
-  Our approach is to minimize the amount of time spent to set up experiments and assumptions.
-Furthermore, enable a user to reproduce results with available tools on their own environment with no clashing dependencies.
-  In this paper a convention client tool called Popper is used to make reproducibility less of a daunting task.
-Using Popper, a workflow is developed so a user only needs to define values for predefined parameters.
-Lastly, this workflow is tested on an existing experiment and compares the results from the original paper and reproduced results.
+  Need abstract
 ---

 # Introduction
-Rerunning an original experiment can be a lot of work since a lot configurations and downloading software are needed in order to reproduce any experiment.
-In the scientific community, it is important to be able to reproduce existing research paper results to further improve upon or understand that idea.
+The ability to reproduce previous experiments is one of the most important aspects in scientific research.
+However, as scientific discovery is rapidly advancing, researchers are pressured to rush publication of new findings and present these breakthrough discoveries at conferences.
+Lately, there has been a growing concern in the research community about results that cannot be reproduced and thus cannot be verified.
+This is partially due to the lack of incentive for researchers to revoke experiments that were unable to be reproduced [??].
+Moreover, replicating scientific experiments in the field of Computer Science and Computer Engineering is a challenging task.
+One of the biggest setbacks of reproducibility is the complexity that comes with rebuilding the same environment in which the original experiment was conducted [??].
+Rerunning an original experiment can be strenuous since a lot configuration and downloading software are needed in order to reproduce any experiment.
+In the scientific community, it is important to be able to reproduce existing research paper results to further improve upon and understand conveyed ideas.

+Network simulators were not designed with the concept of reproducibility which makes the automation and configuration of simulations more difficult especially with trying to automate without a GUI.

+# Related Work
+ReproZip is another tool that allows for easy reproduction of experiments from command-line executions.
+While executing the experiment in its original environment, ReproZip tracks operating system calls and packs necessary components of the experiment into a file.
+In the unpacking step, ReproZip reproduces the experiment form that file.
+ReproZip, however, can only package experiments that are executed on Linux.

+# Popper Versus Exisiting Tools
 ![As you can see there is a difference between the virtual machine and the docker infrastructure.
 In a Docker container, it only contains the application itself and libraries for that experiment since the Docker layer takes care of the experiment environment.
 In a virtual machine an operating system has to first be defined before running the application.
 ](figures/dockerVm.png){#fig:dockerVm}